Recently, Dinocrates Group announced its acquisition of Global Management Systems, Inc. (GMSI), a networking and communications company.

 A large portion of the interview revolved around Augustine’s career, which began at a tender age.
 “You could say I’ve actually been in business since I was twelve,” Augustine’s partially joked.

 As my younger brother became older, he wanted to come in and do a little bit of the work, so my father forced me to split the work with him.
-But because it was ‘my business’, I sorta said, ‘Look, I’m doing the outside and you do the inside….
-So you’ll get 75¢ out of it and I’ll get $1.25.'”
+But because it was ‘my business’, I sorta said, ‘Look, I’m doing the outside and you do the inside … So you’ll get 75¢ out of it and I’ll get US$1.25.'”

 The arrangement didn’t sit well with Augustine’s younger brother.
 “He actually started protesting, because he felt as if he should have been getting half the money even though he wasn’t doing half the work.
 So I literally had to deal with labor issues at twelve.”